-Having connected an Amazon Elastic Kubernetes Service (EKS) cluster to HCP vault, when trying to log into Vault using the Kubernetes auth method, you may receive a permission denied error message like below:
+Having connected an Amazon Elastic Kubernetes Service (EKS) cluster to HCP vault, when trying to log into Vault using the Kubernetes auth method, you may receive a permission denied error message like the below:

 [ERROR] auth.handler: error authenticating: